Fearne Cotton

 Fearne Cotton (born 3 September 1981) is an English broadcaster and author.
 She began her career in the late 1990s as a children’s television presenter for GMTV, CITV and CBBC.
 She went on to present various television shows, including Top of the Pops (2004–2020), Love Island (2006), The Xtra Factor (2007), and Interior Design Masters (2019).
 Cotton was a regular co-presenter of the Children in Need annual telethons from 2005 to 2015, with the exception of 2009.
 From 2008 to 2018, she was a team captain on the ITV2 comedy panel show Celebrity Juice.

 In 2007, Cotton became the first regular female presenter of the Radio 1 Chart Show, which she co-presented with Reggie Yates for two years.
 She was later given her own Radio 1 show, airing every weekday morning from 2009 to 2015.
 She joined BBC Radio 2 in 2016.

 In 2018, Cotton began presenting Happy Place, a podcast focusing on wellbeing and mental health.
 She has also released eight self-help books, two children's books, and four books on healthy eating.

 Early life

 Cotton was born in Northwood, London Borough of Hillingdon, to Mick and Lyn Cotton; she has a younger brother, Jamie Cotton.
 Her father was a signwriter for events such as Live Aid, and her mother worked in alternative therapy.
 She grew up in nearby Eastcote, and was educated at Haydon School.
-She is a pescetarian; she says she is an animal lover.
+She is vegan; she says she is an animal lover.
 She has participated in several half marathons for charity.

-Former BBC executive Sir Bill Cotton (1928–2008) was her paternal grandfather's cousin.
+Former BBC executive Bill Cotton (1928–2008) was her paternal grandfather's cousin.
 He was the son of the well-known entertainer and band leader Billy Cotton.
 In August 2017, Cotton's ancestry was explored in the BBC TV series Who Do You Think You Are?

 Cotton studied art at A-level, a skill she used whilst presenting the series Draw Your Own Toons.